 Who We Are

 Bita Gholamali Born and raised in Tehran, Bita received degrees from Azad University and Allameh Tababtaba'ee University.
-She has taught Farsi and English in Tehran and San Francisco since 1995.
-In addition, she participated in the development of several Farsi and English assessment tests.
-Bita teaches Persian at PAR.
+Since 1995 she has taught Farsi and English in Tehran and San Francisco.
+She has also developed several language assessment tests.
+Bita teaches Farsi at PAR.

-Maher Sabry An accomplished language teacher, Mr. Sabry is also a published author and poet.
-His volume Maaryuniit met with critical acclaim, and his work was anthologized in Angry Voices: An Anthology of the Off-Beat New Egyptian Poets (University of Arkansas Press).
-Maher was also a cartoonist and illustrator for Egyptian periodicals, including the "Cairo Times".
-In addition, he founded the Egyptian independent theater company Maraia and co-founded the Shrapnel Theater Troupe.
-In May 2002 he was the recipient of the Felipa de Souza Human Rights Award.
-Maher teaches Standard Arabic and Egyptian Arabic at PAR.
+Maher Sabry An accomplished language teacher, Maher is also a published author and poet.
+He founded the Egyptian independent theater company Maraia, co-founded the Shrapnel Theater Troupe, and was a cartoonist and illustrator for Egyptian periodicals, including the "Cairo Times."
+In May 2002 he received the Felipa de Souza Human Rights Award.
+Maher teaches Standard and Egyptian Arabic at PAR.

 Max Weinryb A graduate of the University of Pennsylvania, Max has been immersed in Semitic language studies since childhood.
-He has taught Hebrew and Aramaic in the Bay Area for years.
+He has taught Hebrew and Aramaic in the Bay Area for many years.
 Max has also taught sailing, piloting and celestial navigation courses.
-When he's not teaching he's a computer consultant and urban homesteader.
+When not teaching, he is a computer consultant and urban homesteader.
 Max teaches Biblical and Modern Hebrew at PAR.

-Nasser Riyadh An editor by profession, Nasser (a.k.a.
-Nicholas Cheonis) attended the Juilliard School and graduated from Columbia University.
-The Bay Area native began learning Arabic in New York, with further studies in Beirut and Cairo after many courses in Standard Arabic and Levantine dialect at PAR.
-He is also familiar with Turkish, Japanese, and several European languages.
+Nasser Riyadh An editor by profession, Nasser attended the Juilliard School and graduated from Columbia University.
+The Bay Area native began learning Arabic in New York, with further studies in Beirut and Cairo after many Standard Arabic and dialect courses at PAR.
+He is also familiar with Greek, Japanese and several other languages.
 Nasser teaches Standard Arabic at PAR.

-Rama Karabala Rama grew up in Damascus Syria and has a solid understanding of the Arabic language.
-She earned her B.A in English Literature from Damascus University.
-She taught English and Standard Arabic before coming to the U.S. Rama also studied Italian and French and is interested in learning other languages as well.
+Rama Karabala Rama grew up in Damascus and has a solid background in the Arabic language.
+She earned her B.A. in English Literature at Damascus University, and taught English and Standard Arabic in Syria before coming to the U.S. She has also studied Farsi, French, Greek and Italian, and is interested in learning other languages.
 Rama teaches Levantine and Standard Arabic at PAR.

-Sara Asefaw Sara lived and studied in Addis Ababa before coming to the U.S., earning a B.S. in Mathematics from Marshall University.
-She then completed a Certificate in Healthcare Interpretation at City College of San Francisco and has worked as an Amharic and Tigrinya Interpreter in the Bay Area since 1999.
-Sara has taught Amharic at PAR and yearns to teach Tigrinya here in the future.
+Sara Asefaw Sara lived and studied in Addis Ababa before moving to the U.S., earning a B.S. in Mathematics from Marshall University.
+She then completed a Certificate in Healthcare Interpretation at City College of San Francisco, and has worked as an Amharic and Tigrinya interpreter in the Bay Area since 1999.
+Sara teaches Amharic and Tigrinya at PAR.